Find Affordable College Courses

 54% Women

-The most popular school in the United States for homeland security, law enforcement and firefighting students seekinga master's degree is Liberty University.
+The most popular school in the United States for homeland security, law enforcement & firefighting students seekinga master's degree is Liberty University.
 Roughly 93,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,409 per year, while in-state graduate students, on average, pay $7,847 per year.
-During the 2020-2021 academic year, 494 people received their master's degree in homeland security, law enforcement and firefighting from Liberty University.
-About 54% of this group were women, and 32% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $15,015 per year, while in-state graduate students, on average, pay $7,740 per year.
+During the most recent year for which we have data, 494 people received their master's degree in homeland security, law enforcement & firefighting from Liberty University.
+Of these students, 54% were women and 30% were members of underrepresented racial-ethnic groups.
+Data shows that Liberty University graduates that hold this degree go on to make a median salary of $55,010.

 #2